citp/privacy-policy-historical/1/1w/1we/1websdirectory.com.md

-> *The following text is extracted and transformed from the 1websdirectory.com privacy policy that was archived on 2011-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111223093516id_/http%3A//1websdirectory.com/policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 1websdirectory.com privacy policy that was archived on 2012-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120624063028id_/http%3A//www.1websdirectory.com/policy.htm) for the most accurate reproduction.*

-# Web Directory - 1WebsDirectory.com
+# Privacy Policy - 1WebsDirectory.com

 **1 Webs Directory Privacy Policy:**